Yusra230/WorkTrace/README.md

 They evaluate the output.
 They can miss the investigation, evidence selection, verification, and decision-making behind it.

-WorkTrace focuses on the process behind the result.
+WorkTrace evaluates the process behind the answer, not only the answer itself.

 ## Product Flow